 - A variable vc declared with constant prefix remains constant during simulation, with a value that is unaffected even by the initialization problem.
-This is called a constant, or constant variable. - A variable vc declared with the parameter prefix has a value determined by the initialization problem, and keeps that value during the entire simulation.
+This is called a constant, or constant variable. - A variable vc declared with the parameter prefix has a value determined at initialization, and keeps that value during the entire simulation.
 Thus it is known and non-changing during transient analysis.
 This is called a parameter, or parameter variable.